connectrpc/connect-es/packages/typescript-compat/README.md

 - We explicitly want to emit declaration and declaration maps, because some transpilation issues only occur when emitting them.
 - We explicitly want to check libs.
+- We set `rootDir` to the repository root, because the test sources live in sibling packages.

 Newer versions of TypeScript ship stricter `tsc --init` defaults.
 For example, 5.9 enables `noUncheckedIndexedAccess` and `exactOptionalPropertyTypes`.
 Because